cenixeriadev/Revistook_App/README.md

 2. The main interface allows you to:
    - Type book titles, authors, or ISBN numbers directly
-   - Use the "Capture Image" button to extract text from book covers or pages
+   - Use the "Filter by image" button to filter results by image
    - Use the "Select Audio" button to transcribe spoken book requests
    - Select your preferred download directory
 >[!Note]